BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameter**

-Â  - String ntpServer is the name of NTP server by which ESP32 built-in clock is to be synchronized.
+  - String ntpServer is the name of NTP server by which ESP32 built-in clock is to be synchronized.

 **Return value**

-Â  - "" if synchronization succeeded
+  - "" if synchronization succeeded
-Â  - error message if not
+  - error message if not

 ## String ntpDate ();